A Corroborative Approach to Verification and Validation of Human--Robot Teams: The BERT Handover Task: A Case Study

 [1]{{\normalfont\textbf{Req. #1}}}

-\bert{} is an upper-body humanoid robot designed to facilitate research into complex human-robot interactions, including verbal and non-verbal communication, such as gaze and physical gestures~\citep{lenz2010bert2} (see Figure~\ref{f:bert}). \bert{}'s software architecture was originally developed using YARP\footnote{\url{http://www.yarp.it}}.
+\newer{Despite its simplicity, our HRI case study concerns robot-to-human handover, the most critical part in a human--robot collaborative manufacturing task.} The case study uses \bert{}, an upper-body humanoid robot designed to facilitate research into complex human--robot interactions, including verbal and non-verbal communication, such as gaze and physical gestures~\citep{lenz2010bert2} (see Figure~\ref{f:bert}). \bert{}'s software architecture was originally developed using YARP\footnote{\url{http://www.yarp.it}}.
 More recently, this system has been wrapped with a ROS interface.

 We verify an object \emph{handover} to exemplify our approach, in the context of a broader collaborative manufacture scenario where \bert{} and a person work together to assemble a table~\citep{Lenz2012}.
-In the handover, the first step is an activation signal from the human to the robot. \bert{} then picks up a nearby object, and holds it out to the human.
+In the handover, the first step is an activation signal from the human to the robot. \bert{} then picks up a nearby object and holds it out to the human.
 The robot announces that it is ready to handover.
 The human responds verbally to indicate that they are ready to receive.
 (For practical reasons, human-to-robot verbal signals were relayed to the robot by a human operator pressing a key.)
-Then, the human is expected to pull gently on the object while looking at it. \bert{} then calculates three binary sensor conditions: \begin{itemize} \item Gaze: The human's head position and orientation relative to the object are tracked using the Vicon\textsuperscript{\textregistered} motion-tracking system for an approximate measure of whether he/she is looking at the object. \item Pressure: Changes in the robot's finger positions are sensed to detect whether the human is applying pressure to take the weight of the object. \item Location: The Vicon\textsuperscript{\textregistered} motion-tracking system is used to determine whether the human's hand is located on the object. \end{itemize} The sensor conditions must be calculated within a time threshold for \bert{} to determine if the human ``is ready''.
+Then, the human is expected to pull gently on the object while looking at it. \bert{} then calculates three binary sensor conditions: \begin{itemize} \item Gaze: The human's head position and orientation relative to the object are tracked using the Vicon\textsuperscript{\textregistered} motion-tracking system for an approximate measure of whether he/she is looking at the object. \item Pressure: Changes in the robot's finger positions are sensed to detect whether the human is applying pressure to take the weight of the object. \item Location: The Vicon\textsuperscript{\textregistered} motion-tracking system is used to determine whether the human's hand is located on the object. \end{itemize} The sensor conditions must be calculated within a time threshold for \bert{} to determine if the human ``is ready.''
 The robot should release its grip on the object if all three conditions are satisfied.
 Otherwise, the robot should terminate the handover and not release the object.
 The human may disengage and the robot can timeout, which would cancel the remainder of the handover task.
 The sensors are not completely accurate and may sometimes give incorrect readings.